-Salt Lake City Business Attorney
+Salt Lake City Business Litigation Attorneys

 Larsen & Rico is a Salt Lake City business litigation boutique firm with a national level practice.
 We are a team of trial lawyers who represent numerous local, national and international concerns in trials, appeals, arbitrations and mediations.
 There are three things we do better than other litigation law firms:

 - Trials and appeals.
 Trials require lead lawyers who think quickly on their feet.
 Multiple decisions need to be made in seconds, some having significant impact on the outcome of trials.
 Using cutting-edge technology to simplify difficult concepts for a jury or to streamline witness examinations at trial, we view technology as another opportunity to persuade and present the clearest view of the facts and law in each case.
 We try cases quickly.

 - Strategy and efficiency.
 Everything we do is designed to be used as evidence at trial.
 We do not ask questions in depositions that cannot be used at trial, and we do not ask questions in depositions so opposing counsel is able to give the deposition to their witness to practice the answer to every question that will be asked of them at trial.

 - Expert witnesses.
 We communicate with our experts on their level.
 We focus them on the issues in the case and analyze their work as it progresses.
 We speak business, especially accounting.

 Everything else we do is on par with other law firms.
 We use outside vendors and other law firms to achieve parity.
 We have a vendor, for example, to handle document control and production, and to create searchable data bases.
 This is less expensive than performing this task in house.
 If we need additional legal talent, we have lawyers from other firms join our team.
 We always have a tax lawyer on tap for settlements.